The 40-Year-Old Pot Virgin

 An interesting and even worthwhile thought experiment, no doubt.
 But perhaps one best kept to a smoky back room until the Feds finally call off their War on Weed.

-“He's waving a red flag at a bull,” UCLA Professor of Public Policy Mark A. R. Kleiman responds when I ask if Shively's plans might be seen as provocative by the US Department of Justice.
+“He's waiving a red flag at a bull,” UCLA Professor of Public Policy Mark A. R. Kleiman responds when I ask if Shively's plans might be seen as provocative by the US Department of Justice.
 Colloquially known as Washington's “pot czar,” Kleiman advises the state's Liquor Control Board on how to best implement the will of the people when it comes to recreational marijuana cultivation and sales, including by creating a system that adequately addresses the federal government's frequently voiced interest in preventing the rise of large-scale, multi-state marijuana enterprises.

 “So going on TV to announce the creation of your large-scale, multi-state marijuana enterprise is certainly not helpful to the cause,” he says.
 “Nor is it consistent with any sane business strategy.
 The people entering this industry will be in a very equivocal position, and I suggest they keep their heads down.
 Not hold a press conference with Vicente Fox.”